haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

-Outside this 4 stage framework, there are multiple coherence measures available, we can fit those measures along with above mentioned coherence measuring framework; even though some parts aren't relevant in some cases.
-Few of those measures are listed bellow,
+Outside this 4 stage framework, there are multiple coherence measures available, we can fit those measures along with the above-mentioned coherence measuring framework; even though some parts aren't relevant in some cases.
+Few of those measures are listed below,

 #### 3.4 Word2Vec based similarity score
-Here we are making use of the semantic meanings of each words on word2vec vector space and finding the cosine similarity between two word vectors.
+Here we are making use of the semantic meanings of each word on the word2vec vector space and finding the cosine similarity between two word vectors.

 <div>